 Holden Citizenship is the highest level of recognition that a student may have at CRMS and is bestowed on students who have demonstrated the greatest effort academically, athletically, and socially.
 Holden Citizens are students who have distinguished themselves in the Recognition System, a system that recognizes each student individually for his or her sustained effort, growth, and maturity.

-Because of this recognition, which occurs on a quarterly basis, Holden Citizens earn privileges that speak to the trust that they have earned, such as permission to study out of the dorm at night and eligibility to lead a Household Job or Service Crew.
+Because of this recognition, Holden Citizens earn privileges that speak to the trust that they have earned, such as permission to study out of the dorm at night and eligibility to lead a Household Job or Service Crew.
 In short, Holden Citizens model the three values of the CRMS community—respect, responsibility, and excellence—and are examples to all who interact with them.